List of Texas Rangers first-round draft picks: Picks

 Jeff Burroughs was the number one overall draft pick in 1969.

 David Clyde was the number one overall draft pick in 1973.

 Ron Darling (1980) is the only player drafted by the Rangers in the first round from an Ivy League school.

 R. A. Dickey (1996) is one of two players drafted by the Rangers from the University of Tennessee.

 Colby Lewis (1999) is the only player drafted from a junior college by the Rangers in the first round.

 John Danks (2003) is one of seven high school players from Texas selected in the first round by the Rangers.

-Eric Hurley (2004) is one of five players the Rangers drafted from Florida.

 Julio Borbón (2007) is one of five players drafted by the Rangers in the first round of the 2007 draft.

 Kellin Deglan (2010) is the only first-round pick drafted by the Rangers from a school outside the United States.